kellyhennigan/Enigma-MID-scripts/README.md

 ```
 plotRoiTimeCourses_subject_script
 ```
-This is mainly for troubleshooting purposes; it helps to see if the timecourses look funky for a particular subject.
+which is mainly for troubleshooting purposes; it helps to see if the timecourses look funky for a particular subject.

 ### Group level brain maps
-Once you have GLM estimates for every subject in the sample, you can generate group brain maps.
-Here's an example command for doing that:
+Once you have GLM estimates for every subject, generate group brain maps with afni's 3dttest++ command using this bash script:
 ```
-3dttest++
+./ttest.sh
 ```
-to save out a brain map for gain versus no gain anticipation.

 #### output
 Saves out group maps to the directory, 'results_mid'.